Hardware & Setup

 To improve the lab's storage capacity and multitasking capabilities, I have the following upgrades planned:

-• RAM Upgrade: Increasing from 4GB to 8GB to provide more overhead for the Docker stack and prevent OOM (Out of Memory) issues.
+• RAM Upgrade: Increasing from 4GB to 8GB to provide more overhead for the Docker stack and Memory issues.

 • Redundancy: Implementing a basic backup rotation for the configuration files of my primary services.